Senhua-Liu/Cloud-BigDataProject/README.md

 - How would the policy restrict the access granted to you by this additional statement?
 - If the policy included both the statement on the left and the statement in question 2, could you terminate an m3.xlarge instance that existed in the account?

+The provided IAM policy allows the ec2:* action.
+This action allows unrestricted access to all EC2 API operations.
+Therefore, with the additional statement:
+The policy grants full permissions for all EC2 actions.
+The policy with both statements would grant full EC2 access but explicitly deny (question 2 : ec2:RunInstances and ec2:StartInstances) specific instance types from running or starting instances.
+In this case we would not be able to terminate an m3.xlarge instance if it gets into the restricted instance types that are defined in the policy.

 # Big Data - Data Visualization With AWS QuickSight